DIMO-Network/cloudevent/README.md

 The library provides support for two types of DIDs:

-### NFT DID
+### ERC721 DID

-The NFT DID format is used to identify NFTs on a blockchain:
+The ERC721 DID format is used to identify ERC721 tokens on a blockchain:

 ```
 did:erc721:<chainID>:<contractAddress>:<tokenID>